This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 6 rows in set

-Eliminate rows with repeated values during queries
+Eliminate duplicate rows with duplicate values during the query

 obclient [SYS]> SELECT DISTINCT age FROM emp;